MDNich/MDNich/README.md

 I also have extensive experience in FTC/FLL FIRST competitions, having been a part of team FTC 10738 and FLL 27743, and continuing to mentor FIRST teams.

+I run the websites https://stemrobotics4all.org, which is a site of resources for FLL/FTC teams both rookie and advanced, as well as https://latinfolk.org, a site celebrating Romanian and latin folk music.

 I speak Romanian, French, Spanish, and English, learning Hungarian and Russian, and am always happy to contribute to localizations of apps, websites, or services.

+Feel free to reach out to me at mailto:starfleetcaptain676@gmail.com

 Thank you !